For over 15 years, I've worked with folx to facilitate long-lasting, meaningful change in their lives. Call or email for a consultation!

 Integrative therapy is a progressive model of therapy that draws from many different therapeutic models to best suit the individual needs of the patient.
 Rather than imposing a rigid modality on every patient regardless of their needs or preferences, integrative therapeutic approaches adapt to the unique circumstances you bring to therapy.

 Depth oriented therapy includes exploration of unconscious as well as conscious thoughts/feelings.
 Unconscious processes are often responsible for obsessive and compulsive thoughts and behaviors and for persistent or repetitive patterns in thoughts, feelings, and relationships.
 Focusing treatment on the unconscious can yield longer-lasting and ongoing improvement versus focusing on symptoms alone.

+Have you worked hard to have a career you're passionate about only to find yourself burned out and resentful?
 Burnout involves feelings of emotional exhaustion, cynicism, and reduced feelings of accomplishment.
 While all people are prone to burnout, helping professionals are especially vulnerable.
 It is vitally important for those in jobs that involve healing to cultivate a discipline of hope and renewable "fuel" for our work.

 As therapists, we often come to this work by way of our own pain, sometimes our own trauma.
 We develop strengths in areas like listening, empathy, staying calm in crisis, and those lead us to this work.
 When we work from those trauma-forged strengths without healing, we run the risk of burning out.
 Investing in our own healing and developing deep compassion for ourselves fosters longevity and joy in our work, which manifests in richer experiences with our own patients.